 The CDC reports that fully vaccinated travelers are less likely to get and spread COVID-19; however, international travel poses additional risks, and even fully vaccinated travelers are at increased risk for getting and possibly spreading new COVID-19 variants.

 Everyone's risk tolerance varies.
 So, with all of this in mind, check out the video below and our considerations, sensible precautions, and resources to help you develop a safe travel plan.

 Know the COVID-19 risk (e.g. cases, availability of testing, and vaccination rate).
 Most of the world’s population is not vaccinated yet and does not have access to vaccines yet.
 Check the CDC travel health notices.

 Travel restrictions and requirements for entry

 Can you get to your destination?
-Some countries are prohibiting or restricting entry.
-Know the testing, quarantine, location/app tracking, and other public health requirements for entering and traveling within your destination.
+Some countries are prohibiting or restricting entry—even if you’re transiting through one country to another.
+Know the testing, quarantine, location/app tracking, and other public health requirements for entering and traveling within your destination and any layover locations.
 Research if testing sites are available, and budget for testing costs.

 Check the International SOS country-specific restrictions, screenings, and flight operations for COVID-19 (membership: 11BYCA774932).
-Also check with your destination's embassy or consulate; visa delays are expected due to closures and/or reduced hours of operation.
+Also check with your destination's embassy or consulate.

 Assess your research, work, or study environment